Maasdorf (Bad Liebenwerda): History

 Maasdorf suffered multiple devastating fires.
 In 1457, a fire destroyed the entire village, with reconstruction aided by the Wahrenbrück parish, to which Maasdorf belonged.
 Lacking a local church, residents attended services in Wahrenbrück and buried their dead there, along a path still called ‘Leichenweg’ (corpse path).
 After the first church visitation in 1529, Maasdorf was reassigned to the Liebenwerda parish.
 Additional fires in February 1609 destroyed 17 houses, and in January 1856, six farmsteads were lost.
-A volunteer fire brigade was established in 1874, with its fire engines first inspected at 3:30 p.m. on 23 July 1875, according to the Liebenwerdaer Kreisblatt.

 From 1875, the Knissen colony was part of Maasdorf but was incorporated into Thalberg in 1936, becoming an independent municipality with its farmland.